-Try making them fun by spearing fruit and veggie slices onto a kebab, or making a face with sliced-up fruits and veggies, or even a smoothie. .
+Many fruits and vegetables are high in fiber --particularly with the skin on.
+If your child resists them, try making them fun by spearing fruit and veggie slices onto a kebab, or making a face with sliced-up fruits and veggies, or even a smoothie. .

 Remember not to give carrots to children younger than 3 or raisins to kids younger than 4 as they can be a choking hazard.

+Having trouble getting your child to try that whole-wheat fiber cereal?
 Try mixing up a couple of high-fiber cereals with a small amount of one of the less good-for-you options that your child may be drawn to in the supermarket.

 Look for a high-fiber cereal that has 3 to 5 grams of fiber per serving, and then let them mix it up with just a little bit of one of the junkier ones.”